 If you are cruising with children they will also receive their own copy.
 On your first day look out for kids club sign up, any shows you may want to register for and meet and greet times.

-Visit the kids club on cruise embarkation day
+Visit the kids club to register

 The kids club registration on embarkation day is so important.
 The kids crew are on hand to meet and greet kids and answer any questions.
 There is also paperwork to fill out to sign your kiddies up so make sure you take your passport and cruise card along with you.
 Although many cruise lines have now added this as a feature on the app.

 Even if your kiddies are not sure about attending still sign up, its easier to do on the first day.

-Find out if there is a sail-away party
+Find out if there’s a sail-away party

 The sail-away party is a huge cruising tradition, it’s wonderful to stand waving to people in port ass you set off onto your cruise adventure.
 There is so much going on on embarkation day, and ships have so much area to cover and explore, note the time and bob in it’s a wonderful family experience.